Story County, Iowa: History

 Railroad construction did more to develop Story County than any other single factor.
-The first railroad came to the county in 1864.
+The first railroad came to the county in 1863 with the first station being built in Colo.
 Railroads were such a decisive factor in determining the location of towns that several communities in Story County moved to be closer to the rail line.
 Some flourishing little towns that were bypassed by the railroad soon disappeared.
 Although Nevada was long the population center of the county, Ames was the most widely known of the towns because of the busy railroad depot where travelers would transfer to their next train.

 Story County has had five courthouses.
 The first, a two-level frame building, was erected in 1856.
 Fire destroyed it in 1863, and it was replaced by a similar structure, which was replaced by a larger three-level building in 1877, situated on the town square.
 This building's tower served as a vantage point to view the countryside; it was eventually removed for safety reasons.
 The fourth courthouse was built in 1967 and placed in service on May 18, 1968.
 That building is still in use as offices for the Board of Supervisors, Auditor, Treasurer, Recorder, Assessor, Information Technology, Facilities Management, Health and Planning & Development Offices.
 A cannon from the Civil War rests on the lawn.
 The current courthouse, the Story County Justice Center, opened in 2002.
 The Justice Center, comprising the law enforcement and judicial aspects of Story County Government.
 The Justice Center houses the Sheriff's Office & Jail, Attorney, and Clerk of Court.